mariusz-schimke/GiGraph/README.md

 #### Group attributes

-Each group used in the above examples supports attributes.
-You may set them either directly on a group instance, or by using a lambda expression passed by an argument of the *AddOneToMany*, *AddManyToOne*, *AddManyToMany* methods on the *Edges* collection.
+Attributes for an edge definition may be set either directly on its attribute collection, or by using a lambda expression passed by an argument of the *AddOneToMany*, *AddManyToOne*, *AddManyToMany* methods on an *Edges* collection.

 ```c#
 graph.Edges.AddManyToMany(